 Suicidal Tendencies (1982-1997, 1998-present): a Metalcore band from Venice, California, USA.

-uicidal Tendencies started in 1982 with Mike Muir (vocals), Louichie Mayorga (bass), Grant Estes (guitar) and Amery Smith (drums).
+tarted in 1982 Suicidal Tendencies opened with Mike Muir (vocals), Louichie Mayorga (bass), Grant Estes (guitar) and Amery Smith (drums).
 Despite being voted "worst band and biggest assholes" in a Flipside Magazine poll, they pressed on with their career.

 See All... ⏬

 How Will I Laugh Tomorrow...
 When I Can't Even Smile Today (1988) continued with the emotional lyrics of depression and anxiety.
 "Stymee" temporarily sat in on bass for Controlled By Hatred/Feel Like Shit...Deja Vu (1989), an EP which saw a more Metallic sound enter their music, mixed with ample doses of funk and nu-metal.
 That rap and funk sound would be pushed farther on the highly acclaimed Lights...Camera...Revolution (1990).
 With tracks like Send Me Your Money (a stand against TV evangelism), the album was a more commercial affair and its charting of 59 in the UK reflected its success.
 It also landed them a supporting slot on the Clash Of The Titans tour alongside Slayer, Testament and Megadeth, bands that weren't exactly of similar style.

 As their records became more known, so did their reputation (at least the perception with the people in power); the PMRC blamed them for teenage suicides, while the California Police refused them venue permits fearing they were a street gang.